Privacy Policy

 - A stable Google subject identifier (used internally to recognize you across sign-ins)

-Spurkle does not request access to your Gmail, Drive, Calendar, contacts, or any other Google service.
+Spurkle does not request access to your Gmail, Drive, Calendar, contacts, iCloud, or any other Google or Apple service.

 1.2 Profile data